andrewjw/site/_posts/2011-10-04-beating-google-with-couchdb-celery-and-whoosh-part-3.md

         return doc
 {% endhighlight %}

-The key line in the static method is <tt>doc.update()</tt>.
-This calls the function to retrieves the page and makes sure we respect the <tt>robots.txt</tt> file.
+The key line in the static method is `doc.update()`.
+This calls the function to retrieves the page and makes sure we respect the `robots.txt` file.
 Let's look at what happens in that function

 {% highlight python %}
 def update(self):